preetsanjam/Data_Analytics/7DaysOfData Challenge/Day4.md

 - Reduced risk of overfitting
 - Provides flexibility: Random forest can handle both regression and classification tasks
 - Easy to determine feature importance

-### TechBYTE
-Qualcomm wins a legal battle over Arm chip licensing.
-A federal jury in Delaware determined on Friday (Dec 20, 2024) that Qualcomm didn’t breach its agreement with Arm through its 2021 acquisition of Nuvia, a startup founded by three former Apple engineers.
-The decision stems from a two-year-long legal battle that accused Qualcomm of misusing the chip designs Arm licensed to Nuvia before its acquisition.

-In 2022, Arm ignited a legal battle after Qualcomm continued to pay its existing royalty fees to Arm, which were allegedly much lower than what Nuvia was paying.
-After the two failed to come to an agreement, Arm argued the designs licensed to Nuvia were no longer valid, and that Qualcomm should destroy the technology created with them.